Frequently asked questions

-Around 50 days before your contract is due to end, we’ll contact you with a renewal quote.
+Before your contract is due to end, we’ll contact you with a renewal quote.
 We’ll offer you our best available tariff and price.
 You'll be able to see your tariff options when you log in to your online account.
 When you agree to renew with us, we’ll give you a 14-day cancellation period.

 If you don’t renew with us by the last day of your contract, we’ll put you onto our cheapest variable tariff.

 You can go back onto a fixed tariff at any time, just contact us.

 You can find out when your current tariff is due to end in your online account.

 Your tariff end date will be shown next to the tariff name in your energy bill.

 I’m on a variable tariff and prices are increasing from 1st October 2022